Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Variance-Reduction-Techniques/markovchainmontecarlo.md

 this joint density, $\rho$ is a Multivariate Gaussian distribution $MN \sim \mathcal{N}(0, \mathbf{I})$, with $\mathbb{I}$ being the covariance matrix.
 This allows us to define momentum vectors.

-This joint density, as it is a multivariate Gaussian can be defined through a Hamilition often defined as the following:
+This joint density, as it is a multivariate Gaussian can be defined through a Hamilton often defined as the following:

 ```{raw} latex